SkylineCommunications/dataminer-docs-connectors/connector/doc/Techex_MWCore.md

 If communication with a TXCore node fails more than a predefined number of times (monitored in the Retries column), the connection will be automatically disabled, and you will need to manually enable it again.
 You can configure the number of retries on the **General** > **Statistics Configuration** page.

-Finally, the **Statistics Status** column displays the current status of the statistics connections - OK, Timeout, Warning - indicating if any issues in the connection are being detected by DataMiner.
-The Timeout status indicates that DataMiner did not receive any communication, including keep-alives, from the TXCore node for a period longer than the rate limit configured on the **General** > **Statistics page**.
-The Warning status indicates that DataMiner did not receive valid telemetry information from the TXCore node for a period longer than three times the configured rate limit.
+Finally, the **Statistics Status** column displays the current status of the statistics connections (*OK*, *Timeout*, or *Warning*), indicating if any issues in the connection are being detected by DataMiner.
+The *Timeout* status indicates that DataMiner has not received any communication, including keep-alives, from the TXCore node for a period longer than the rate limit configured on the **General** > **Statistics page**.
+The *Warning* status indicates that DataMiner has not received valid telemetry information from the TXCore node for a period longer than three times the configured rate limit.

 ### SRM Resources